Do roundabouts save lives?

 Do roundabouts reduce congestion?

 Roundabouts can handle more traffic in the same amount of time because traffic is not required to stop – only yield.
-A study measuring traffic flow at intersections before and after conversion to roundabouts in Nevada, Kansas and Maryland found that traffic delays were reduced between 13 to 23 percent.
+A study measuring traffic flow at intersections before and after conversion to roundabouts in Nevada, Kansas and Maryland found that traffic delays were reduced between 13% and 23%.

 How much do roundabouts cost?